 Option 2: Choose a platform for the course

 The platform you choose can make you either swim or sink.
 When selecting a platform, seek diversity in design options, built-in marketing features, and flexibility.
-Customers can rapidly become unsatisfied with a poorly designed course, especially if it is difficult to browse or understand.
+Customers can rapidly become unsatisfied with a poorly designed course, especially if it is challenging to browse or understand.
 Also, a platform with built-in landing pages, email marketing templates, and other capabilities can significantly reduce your workload.
 You may reach out to Raklet and see what we can offer for your business!

 Check out other articles about online courses from our blog: